FiratUsta/Chromora/README.md

 * It can work offline without any limitations, all of its functions including exporting and importing work offline.
 You can even install it on your device as a PWA.

+* No watermarks anywhere in the exports,

 * It's 100% FOSS, no log-ins, no pro subscriptions, no data collection, only colors!

 ## Want to give it a shot?

 Check out the live instance over at [my website](https://ahmetfiratusta.com/stuff/color-thing)!

 If you want to host an instance for yourself, just clone the repo and host it, no special set-up is needed.

+You can also grab one of the zips from the releases for self hosting.
+These files are cleaned of any unnecessary files like this `README.md` file, or the `git-assets` directory.
+Additionally, the 'light' version leaves out the `app` directory as well, however this version will only work online as it lacks PWA capabilities.

 ## What's next?

-* Directory restructure.
-Right now everything is a bit cluttered.

-* Making the PWA/Offline support optional for those who want an even more lightweight version to host.
+I honestly don't know, the app is pretty much complete in my eyes.
+Of course, if I discover any bugs or get any PRs, those will be handled on a case by case basis.
+Otherwise, maybe native desktop programs or a mobile app?
+I understand if people don't want to use it as a PWA, especially since Firefox doesn't officially support them.

 ## What's not next?